Nemesis533/Local_LLHAMA/README.md

    - If the guard model is used, the query will first be processed there, and only "safe" queries will be passed on.
 	 The model is based on Llama Guard 3 is a Llama-3.1-8B fine tuned for the specific task in the supported languages.
    - The transcribed text and a list of entities from Home Assistant are passed to a LLaMA 3.1 (8B) model.
 By default models are loaded in 8bit.
-   - Entities can be supplied manually or auto-fetched from Home Assistant (requires access token and URL in the settings file).
+   - Entities can be supplied manually or auto-fetched from Home Assistant (requires access token and URL configured in the `.env` file).
 You can also exclude devices from the entities list in the same manner.
    - The model identifies the appropriate devices, actions, and parameters, then generates a Home Assistant-compatible JSON command.

 5. **Command Execution**